Advertiser Disclosure

 The Hilton Honors American Express Surpass® Card is the mid-tier personal card in the Hilton lineup, and commands an annual fee of $150.

-Earlier this year, the card offered a welcome bonus of 130,000 Hilton Honors points plus a Free Night Reward, as well as other occasional limited-time offers of 150,000+ points with various incentives attached.
+Earlier this year, the card featured a very generous welcome offer of 130,000 Hilton Honors points plus a Free Night Reward, and we’ve also seen other occasional limited-time offers of 150,000+ points with various incentives attached.

-The current welcome bonus is indeed quite generous, and is most certainly worth the annual fee.
-We value Hilton Honors points at 0.5 cents per point, and using that metric, we’d peg a value of $825 on the bonus points alone.
+Given this, the current welcome offer is around on par with previous rounds, and is most certainly worth the annual fee.
+As mentioned above, we value Hilton Honors points at 0.5 cents per point, and using that metric, we’d peg a value of $825 on the bonus points alone.

-In terms of ongoing value in exchange for the $150 annual fee, the Hilton Honors American Express Surpass® Cardgives you instant Hilton Gold status for as long as you hold the card, a total of $200 in statement credits for Hilton stays each year ($50 every four months), as well as a Free Night Reward upon spending $15,000 every calendar year.
+In terms of ongoing value in exchange for the $150 annual fee, the Hilton Honors American Express Surpass® Card gives you instant Hilton Gold status for as long as you hold the card†, a total of $200 in statement credits for Hilton stays each year ($50 every four months)†, as well as a Free Night Reward upon spending $15,000 each calendar year.†

 This offer also runs until January 8, 2025.